-So the other day I was shopping at Target.
+Do you enjoy shopping at Target?
 Is there any better place to be shopping?
 Given all the stores in my area, Target is almost always the first place to start for some shopping magic.

 I’ve said it before, and I still stand by it.
-I think there is magic time dust in the air there because I swear time stands still for me once I enter the front door.
+I think there is magic time dust in the air there because I feel like time stands still once I enter the front door.

 While I was wandering the store this time, I found the seasonal aisle and filled my cart with a few bags of fun Easter candy.
-Hopefully, I can keep most of it hidden until it is time to fill Easter baskets with those candies and homemade Peanut Butter Easter Bunnies.
+Hopefully, I can keep most of it hidden until it is time to fill Easter baskets with the candy and homemade Peanut Butter Bunnies.

 How to make Easter Popcorn: